 Over the past year, we have heard calls from many stakeholders that service providers should make additional efforts to protect against data misuse by at least certain third parties.
-But what should those efforts consist of when it comes to portability?
+45 But what should those efforts consist of when it comes to portability?

 There is little expert commentary on this question.
 In the GDPR context, the Working Party's guidelines state only that a transferring data controller "is responsible for taking all the security measures needed to ensure . . . that personal data is securely transmitted (by the use of end-to-end or data encryption) to the right destination (by the use of strong authentication measures)."
-The guidelines suggest risk mitigation measures, such as using additional authentication information, or suspending or freezing transmission if there is suspicion that an account has been compromised.
+46 The guidelines suggest risk mitigation measures, such as using additional authentication information, or suspending or freezing transmission if there is suspicion that an account has been compromised.
 However, these security measures "must not be obstructive in nature and must not prevent users from exercising their rights[.]"

-Apart from these basic steps, the Working Party does not offer guidance on how service providers should protect against misuse by third parties.
-In conversations with stakeholders, we often hear that transferring service providers should consider imposing additional controls to ensure that recipients process user data with privacy and security in mind.
+47 imposing additional controls to ensure that recipients process user data with privacy and security in mind.
 For instance, providers could require recipients to certify (1) the purposes and uses for the personal data they may receive pursuant to a data portability request, and (2) that they are processing data in accordance with applicable laws and data protection requirements.
 We also hear that providers should even consider monitoring recipient entities' processing of data and enforcing against recipient organizations who fail to process data according to applicable laws and data protection requirements, an extremely challenging (if not impossible) requirement and one that seems not to be required under the GDPR formulation of portability.